flyingblackshark/jax-so-vits-svc/README.md

 # SO-VITS-SVC 5.0 IN JAX
+The following tutorials are for Google TPU v2-8/v3-8
 ## First Step
 Generate or copy your data_svc folder from [so-vits-svc-5.0](https://github.com/PlayVoice/so-vits-svc-5.0) to this project
 ## Second Step (Prepare)